Updated: Apr 26

 We need to outline a plan to meet our challenge.
 The 5 E's method is great to pave our path.
 We explore our challenge then experience - play with ideas.
 We examine them and elevate one into a solution.
 Finally we express a concise plan for effectiveness and ease.
 The 5 E's help us to creatively solve our problem.

 You may think this is too simplistic.
 Such a process needs to be thorough.
-Yet over the years of leading my workshop at CPSI and in The Florida Creativity Conference I found a way to use my art, literature and lifelong creative education experience for one 3 hours inspirational workshop whose replay is available in The Raising Creative Thinkers Academy's Get Creative PBL teacher training plan.
+Yet over the years of leading my workshop at CPSI and in The Florida Creativity Conference I found a way to use my art, literature and lifelong creative education experience for one 3 hours inspirational workshop whose replay is available in the Get Creative plan of our stimulating teacher training academy.

 Our next step is to identify our and the kids' gifts and to make a simple to-do list on how to develop those.
 Focusing on promoting the kids' individual potentials we give them meaning, purpose and self-directness.
 They learn social values, as well as their own value.
 When energy is directed to positive productivity, regulating emotions and behaviors becomes easy.

 Toward the end of the workshop we discover lessons and activity ideas that weave nature, art, science and environment (STEAM), to foster cognitive flexibility.
 Even for yourself, you'll feel your mind opening up to endless possibilities and remote associations, the way a child's mind works.
 From that point you'll be able to foster those innate traits into social-emotional skills.
 The 5 E's will in this case serve to deliver clever project based learning.

 Still feel that your challenge is to big?